agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 [2020_spark]: https://en.wikipedia.org/wiki/2020_Hangzhou_Spark_season

 [^london]: I know London is not in Asia, and neither is New York, but during
-           the pandemic some teams decided to move to Korea for safety.
+           the pandemic these teams decided to move to Korea for safety.

 ## 2021 Season